North Zone cricket team

 The North Zone cricket team is a first-class cricket team that represents northern India in the Duleep Trophy and Deodhar Trophy.
-It is a composite team of players from six first-class Indian teams from northern India competing in the Ranji Trophy: Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab and Services.
+It is a composite team of players from seven first-class Indian teams from northern India competing in the Ranji Trophy: Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab and Services.
 North Zone has the strongest track record of all the zones in the Duleep Trophy, as they have won the Trophy 17 times, with the next best team, West Zone having won 16 times.
-They hold the record for the most consecutive titles, five, from 1990-91 through to 1994-95.
+They hold the record for the most consecutive titles, five, from 1990/91 through to 1994/95.